 - request for us to book you onto seminars, workshops and conferences and to make travel and accommodation arrangements;

-- attend a JLFT event or participate in any JLT activities; and
+- attend a GCube event or participate in any GCube activities;

 - give us some feedback.